-Create a Plugins folder in the main project directory.
+Exit Unreal Engine and close Visual Studio.
+Then create a Plugins folder in the main project directory.

-Extract the ArcGIS Maps SDK for Unreal folder from the .zip file and copy it to the new Plugins folder.
+Extract the ArcGISMapsSDK folder from the .zip file and copy it to the new Plugins folder.

 To allow your project's existing Actors to track within an

-To use the
+To use the ArcGIS Location Component:

 - Heading: Sets the heading or up axis of the Actor.
 This is also known as yaw or azimuth.
 It represents the number of degrees by which the game object will be rotated, measured counterclockwise from the north.
 To rotate clockwise, use a negative value.

 - Pitch: Sets the pitch or right axis of the Actor.
 Pitch is the equivalent of moving a plane's nose up or down (rotating along the axis that passes through the plane's wings).
 Positive values, looking forward, are above the horizon (pointing upward) and negative values are below the horizon (pointing downward).

 - Roll: Sets the roll or forward axis of the Actor.
 Roll is the equivalent of tilting a plane's wings up or down (rotating along the axis that passes through the center of the plane from front to back).
 A zero value is perfectly horizontal.
 Positive values will tilt the left side upward (or right side downward).
 Negative values do the opposite.